HSF/hsf.github.io/organization/_posts/2020/2020-10-08-coordination.md

 ### Reconstruction and Software Triggers

-Awakening from hibernation (a ~month hiatus due to other committments...)
+Awakening from hibernation (a ~month hiatus due to other commitments...)

 Encouraging people to submit abstracts to the HSF workshop.